syncfusion-content/uwp-docs/uwp/sfChart/Legend.md

 Used to view or collapse the associated series.
 By default, the ['CheckBoxVisibility']   is *Collapsed*.

-We can enable it by using the **CheckBoxVisibilty** property as in below code example:
+We can enable it by using the **CheckBoxVisibility** property as in below code example:

 {% highlight xml %}